 In our gallery below, we are showcasing a wide array of fencing designs.
 From the very elaborate all the way down to simple and easy fence ideas.
 Either way, we hope our guide helps you make your final decision on what fencing supplies you should use for your project.

 Fence Installation Costs

 Before we get to the gallery it seems only appropriate that we review some of the costs associated with your fencing project.

 Like many other home design projects, the costs of fencing projects can vary greatly.
 There are two different cost associated with this project.

 Fencing Material & Labor Costs Estimator (In Linear Feet):

 |Fence Material||Cost Per Linear Foot||Labor Cost Per Linear Foot|

 Using this fence estimator we can see that a simple wood privacy fence cost around $24 per linear foot for material and installation ($12 + $12 = $24 per linear foot).

-So for a fence line that spans 200 feet you will be in the ball park of $4800.
+So for a fence line that spans 200 feet, you will be in the ballpark of $4800.

-You can also see that in the case of a wood fence you can save 50% by turing this into a DIY fence project.
+You can also see that in the case of a wood fence you can save 50% by turning this into a DIY fence project.
 If you have ever seen a fence company complete a project they have a way of making it seem very easy.
 Don’t be fooled any fence project is a lot of hard work.